XOR-LIFE/node-production/README.md

 <br>

-* **Change MongoDB Deafult Port:**
+* **Change MongoDB Default Port:**

-This is an optional thing to do, if you intend, You can specify mongod’s listening port by setting it in the mongodb configuration file.
+This is an optional thing to do, if you intend, You can specify mongod’s listening port by specifying it in the mongodb configuration file.

 Open `/etc/mongod.conf` with your favorite code editor and search for the following lines: